HTTPArchive/almanac.httparchive.org/src/content/en/2022/cms.md

 ## CMS User Experience

 An important aspect of CMSs is the user experience they provide, for users visiting sites built on these platforms.
-We attempt to examine these experiences through Real User Measurements (RUM), provided by the [Chrome User Experience Report](https://developers.google.com/web/tools/chrome-user-experience-report) (CrUX), and synthetic testing using [Lighthouse](https://almanac.httparchive.org/en/2021/methodology#lighthouse).
+We attempt to examine these experiences through Real User Measurements (RUM), provided by the <a hreflang="en" href="https://developers.google.com/web/tools/chrome-user-experience-report">Chrome User Experience Report</a> (CrUX), and synthetic testing using [Lighthouse](../2021/methodology#lighthouse).

 ### Core Web Vitals

-The [Core Web Vitals Technology Report](https://httparchive.org/reports/cwv-tech) can be used to drill into available data and view the progress of evaluated platforms updated on a monthly basis.
+The <a hreflang="en" href="https://httparchive.org/reports/cwv-tech">Core Web Vitals Technology Report</a> can be used to drill into available data and view the progress of evaluated platforms updated on a monthly basis.

-In this section we focused on data from June 2022 to provide a consistent timeframe for data presented across the Web Almanac, and examined three important factors provided by the [Chrome User Experience Report](https://almanac.httparchive.org/en/2021/methodology#chrome-ux-report), which can shed light on our understanding of how users are experiencing CMS-powered web pages in the wild:
+In this section we focused on data from June 2022 to provide a consistent timeframe for data presented across the Web Almanac, and examined three important factors provided by the [Chrome User Experience Report](../2021/methodology#chrome-ux-report), which can shed light on our understanding of how users are experiencing CMS-powered web pages in the wild:

 * Largest Contentful Paint (LCP)
 * First Input Delay (FID)
 * Cumulative Layout Shift (CLS)

 These metrics aim to cover the core elements which are indicative of a great web user experience.
-The [Performance](https://almanac.httparchive.org/en/2021/performance) chapter covers these in more detail, but here we are interested in looking at these metrics specifically in terms of CMSs.
+The [Performance](../2021/performance) chapter covers these in more detail, but here we are interested in looking at these metrics specifically in terms of CMSs.

 Initially, let’s review the 10 CMS platforms with the highest number of origins, and examine what percentage of sites on each platform have a _passing_ grade, meaning that the 75th percentile of each of the above metrics must be in the “good” (green) range for each site.